 We represented in a network how clinical DDIs are distributed according to their clinical significance: minor, moderate and major interactions.
 DDIs were filtered to actual drug pairs prescriptions, allowing the analysis to have a real implementation in a clinical environment.

-We considered the anatomical level of the ATC classification and ranked the clinical significance of interactions in four levels (0,1,2,3), ranging from 0 when a DDI is not expected to present pharmacokinetic changes to 3 when a DDI represents a major change in the pharmacokinetics one of the drugs (Table 2).
+We considered the anatomical level of the ATC classification and ranked the clinical significance of interactions in four levels (0,1,2,3), ranging from 0 when a DDI is not expected to present pharmacokinetic changes to 3 when a DDI represents a major change in the pharmacokinetics one of the drugs .
 For the purpose of our analysis, DDIs with a score of zero were removed.

-After this preprocessing of data, we execute MCODE app to produce the clusters.
-Cluster analysis tuning involved setting parameters such as “Degree cutoff”, which was set to 2 in order to prevent single-connected nodes in clusters.
-We represented the clinical drug pairs as a directed network and as 2 drugs may share 2 edges, the “K-Core” parameter was set to 3 to force each node to have 3 connections per node and to connect at least with 2 drugs.
-Following the FAQ section of MCODE [28] it is stated to apply the “MCODE level 3” parameters in case of seeking for dense interconnected clusters.
-This changed parameter “Node Score Cutoff” to 0.1, “fluff” to zero, and disabling “haircut” option.

 We found two relevant clinical DDI clusters (Figure 4).
-The first cluster consisted of 10 nodes and 90 edges, all of them with a clinical significance level 3, indicating a ???MODERATE??? interaction.
+The first cluster consisted of 10 nodes and 90 edges, all of them with a clinical significance level 3, indicating a total major level interactions between them.
 This cluster is characterized predominantly by nervous system drugs (N).

-The second cluster we identified is less dense and more heterogeneous in terms of clinical significant levels (indicate number of edges for each level……).
+The second cluster we identified is less dense and more heterogeneous in terms of clinical significant levels (indicate number of edges for each level……), with 21 nodes and 78 edges .
 The great majority of interactions correspond to moderate interactions (2).
 The ATC level N remains again as the class that groups more nodes in the cluster.

 DISCUSSION

+Up to day there is still a limited overlap between the different publicly DDI sources available on the internet.
+Moreover, this project did not cover all existing databases and DDI knowledge continues appearing, indicating the necessity of a continuous work to have a well-updated Compendia.

+Network analysis lead us to a small cluster of mayor type interaction between its drugs.
+We used SUPERCYP [], a web tool that checks interactions between drugs and P450 cytochromes, to check for the mechanism of action of these drugs and find similarities.
+We observed nine of them are highly interacting with cytochromes 2D6 and 3A4, and the other one des not present any cytochrome interaction, even though it is included in the cluster.
+Althogh needed more exhaustive analysis, this sets a precedent that DDI information features recollected can be used in order to detect potential significant patterns.

+As future work, this project may continue with the assignment of extracting more DDI sources, and be used as a complement for other research papers.

 CONCLUSION

-In this project, we integrate a wide range of publicly available sources of DDI information.
+In this project, we integrated a wide range of publicly available sources of DDI information.
 We analyzed the overlap across the different databases and we found that there is actually little overlap between DDI pairs and high heterogeneity between the features extracted from the sources.
 Interestingly, Drugbank, KEGG, and Twosides appeared in nearly all intersections for the most overlapped DDIs, justifying that those databases are the richest sources of DDIs .

 Then, we looked to the distribution of the interactions for each of the databases and checked for significant patterns.
+We observed that specific-related DDI source are more likely to have a predominant ATC class being the hotspot for the majority of interactions, whereas non-disease specific ones tend to have a greater interaction diversity between their classes.

-Finally, we perform a cluster analysis on the elucidated clinical DDI using clinical significance information.
-Results from this analysis a revealed a highly dense cluster of 10 drugs that were to interact between each of them.
+Finally, we performed a cluster analysis on the elucidated clinical DDI using clinical significance information.
+Results from this analysis revealed a highly dense cluster of 10 drugs that were to interact between each of them.

 As future work, this project may continue in the process of extracting more DDI databases such as SIDER, SUPERCYP… Moreover, the characterization of the different DDI features will serve as future exploratory analysis for clinical data as it was for the one of our project.